 4. FLIR Scout TK Handheld Thermal Imaging Devices

-When it comes to budget and quality, the FLIR Scout TK Handheld is one of the best out there.
-The price is leagues below its competitors, but it still functions amazingly as entry-level hunting equipment.
+When it comes to a budget and quality thermal imaging device, the FLIR Scout TK Handheld is one of the best out there.
+The price is leagues below its competitors, but it still functions amazingly as an entry-level hunting equipment.

 Furthermore, the resolution of 160 x 120 in terms of high-end cameras might be small, but it is understandable due to its low price.
-But, you will not have trouble with viewing far away distances as it is compensated by the 640×480 LCD Display.
+But, you will not have trouble with viewing far away and longer distances as it is compensated by its 640×480 LCD Display.

 The field of view is something to respect, as it has a wide 20 degrees by 16 degrees.
 Furthermore, the detection range is around 100 yards, making it versatile.